Normal Fetal Heart Ultrasound

-Commentary and Color Images Courtesy: Jane JK Burns, RT, AS, RDMS
+Commentary and Color Images Courtesy of Jane JK Burns, RT, AS, RDMS

 Color box size: the size of the color box affects the quality and frame rate.
 A smaller color box gives a higher frame rate and better image.

-Velocity scale or PRF (pulse repetition frequency): affects quality of the image.
-A PRF of 45 to 60 cm/sec. is optimal for great arteries and a range of 10 to 20 cm/sec is optimal for venous structures.
+Velocity scale or PRF (pulse repetition frequency): affects the quality of the image.
+A PRF of 45 to 60 cm/sec is optimal for the great arteries and a range of 10 to 20 cm/sec is optimal for venous structures.

-Wall filter: eliminates signal from the motion of vessel walls; select a high filter for the great arteries and a low filter for pulmonary arteries and for veins.
+Wall filter: eliminates signal from the motion of vessel walls; select a high filter for the great arteries and a low filter for the pulmonary arteries and the veins.

 Persistence: allows overlap of information from the prior images; use low settings for a cardiac evaluation.

 Color gain: reflects the amount of color on the screen.
 To eliminate artifacts, start with low color gain and adjust as needed.

 Color line density: relates to resolution in the axial and lateral planes.
 If the color line density is increased, the frame rate is decreased.
 Compromise to obtain best image quality.